Kate Ceberano: 1980s: I'm Talking, You've Always Got the Blues and Brave

+1990s: Think About It!, Jesus Christ Superstar, Blue Box, Pash and True Romantic

-Ceberano contributed "Nature Boy" to The Crossing soundtrack, before releasing the albums Like Now in 1990 and Think About It! in 1991.
+In 1990, Ceberano contributed "Nature Boy" to The Crossing soundtrack.
+At the end of 1990, she received three Mo Awards for Jazz Performer, Female Rock Performer and Contemporary Concert Performer of the Year.

+In 1991, Ceberano released Think About It! in 1991.
 In 1992, she joined the cast of the Australian national tour of Jesus Christ Superstar, taking the role of Mary Magdalene.
 The album was the highest-selling album in Australia in 1992, certified four times platinum.
 Three singles were released from the album, including "Everything's Alright" (with John Farnham and Jon Stevens), which peaked at No. 6 on the ARIA charts.
 Ceberano won a Logie Award for Most Popular Music Video in 1993 for "Everything's Alright".
 "I Don't Know How To Love Him" was the second single and won Ceberano another nomination for Best Female Artist in 1993.
 Ceberano followed this success with a late-night cabaret show on ABC-TV called Kate Ceberano and Friends (1993–1994).
 The album from the program was certified gold and peaked at No. 19 in 1994.

 Ceberano travelled to New York and recorded a number of songs which were to appear of an album with the working title of Globe.
 The album was scrapped by label Elektra Records.
 However, a number of recordings from this session appears on her 1996 album Blue Box which also went gold.
 She was nominated for another Best Female Artist at the ARIA Music Awards of 1995.
 In 1997 she co-wrote and released "Pash", a pop song which went platinum.
 The album Pash went to No. 5 on the ARIA charts, was certified gold and the first album to bear Ceberano's songwriting credit on every track.

-Following the success of Pash, Ceberano released her first greatest hits collection, True Romantic: The Best of Kate Ceberano, in 1999.
-The album included 16 hits from her career to date, along with two new singles: "True Romantic" (co-written with her Pash collaborator Mark Goldenberg) and "I Won't Let You Down" (a cover of the Ph.D single from 1980).
-The greatest hits album was a strong commercial success, peaking in at No. 9 on the ARIA Album Charts, selling double platinum and stayed in the charts for 27 weeks.
-Ceberano was part of two major Australian tours that year – the John Farnham ("I Can't Believe He's 50") tour and her own greatest hits Australian tour (supported by Vika & Linda and Vanessa Amorosi).
+In 1999, Ceberano released her first greatest hits collection, True Romantic: The Best of Kate Ceberano.
+The album included 16 hits from her career to date, along with two new singles, "I Won't Let You Down" and "True Romantic".
+The album peaking in at No. 9 on the ARIA Album Charts and was certified double platinum.
+Ceberano was part of two major Australian tours that year – the John Farnham I Can't Believe He's 50 tour and her own greatest hits Australian tour (supported by Vika & Linda and Vanessa Amorosi).